AxisCommunications/acap-documentation/CONTRIBUTING.md

 docker build -t doc:1 .

 # Run the Docker image to serve the web page
 # Why this long command?
-See a longer exaplanation in the troubleshooting link
+See a longer explanation in the troubleshooting link
 ACAPDOC="$(git rev-parse --show-toplevel)" && \
 { [ "${ACAPDOC##*/}" = "acap-documentation" ] || [ "${ACAPDOC##*/}" = "acap-documentation-staging" ] ; } && \
 docker run --rm -p 4000:4000 -v "$ACAPDOC":/srv/jekyll -it doc:1 jekyll serve || \